Michael Martin works for Vestas in Minnesota in the USA. A former technical writer he shares his life as a wind turbine technician here.

 What sort of person makes an excellent Wind Turbine Technician?

 An excellent wind turbine tech is punctual, willing to learn, and has a base level of resilience.
-He or she also has to be trustworthy, because they are in a team, and the other people have to be able to depend on them for rescue and safe working practices.
+They also have to be trustworthy, because they are in a team, and the other people have to be able to depend on them for rescue and safe working practices.
 Optimism and friendliness are also important.

 How important is overall fitness?